Third Macedonian War: 168 BC

-Preparations for the campaign
+Preparations

-Aemilius was very careful in the preparation of his campaign.
-He asked for a commission to find out if the troops were still on the mountains or had gone to the plain, to inspect the armies and the fleet, to report on what was required, whether the allies were still loyal, which states were hostile, the status of Perseus’ troops and the logistics for supplies.
-They reported that the Romans had advanced towards Macedon, but the travel on the pathless mountains had resulted in more peril than profit.
-Perseus was still holding his country and the two forces were very close to each other.
-The Romans had corn rations for only six days.
-The Roman position in Illyria was perilous and needed to be either reinforced or withdrawn.
+Aemilius carefully prepared his campaign.
+He asked for a commission to find out if the troops were still in the mountains or had descended to the plain, to inspect the armies and the fleet, to report on what was required, whether the allies were still loyal, which states were hostile, the status of Perseus' troops, and the logistics.
+They reported that the Romans had advanced towards Macedon, but that travel mountains had proven costly.
+Perseus was still holding his country and the two forces were close to each other.
+The Romans had rations for only six days.
+The Roman position in Illyria was perilous and needed to be reinforced or withdrawn.
 A strong enough army there could open a second front.
 Some of the fleet's crew had died of disease and some had gone home, leaving the ships undermanned; also, the men did not have proper clothing and had not received their pay.
 The senate decided that two new legions of 5,000 infantry each were to be taken to Macedon.
 The men in Macedon who were unfit for service were to be discharged, the two legions there were to have 6,000 infantry each and the rest of the men were to be sent to the various garrisons.
-The forces of the Italian allies were to be 10,000 infantry and 800 cavalry.
+The forces of the Roman allies were to be 10,000 infantry and 800 cavalry.
 For the fleet 5,000 sailors were to be levied.